If you are interested in growing mango trees, then you’ve come to the right place.

 According to the University of Florida, we should “dig a hole that is one and one-half to three times the width of the root ball (the roots and soil attached to the plant when you remove it from its pot).
 You can also dig a hole that is only slightly larger than the root ball and simply loosen the soil around it with a shovel.”

-The hole should be wide and shallow.
+Pro Tip: The hole should be wide and shallow.
 When placing the tree (while still in the pot) into the hole, the rootball should ideally be about 1/2 – 1 inch above the ground.

-While this may look silly at first, the rootball will eventually settle to ground level.
 This is a critically important with mangos because if we plant the tree at ground level, then the tree will sink and create a basin that will pool water during storms.
-While mangos can take a little bit of water, they do not like wet feet (constantly wet soil).
+While mangos can take a little bit of water, it’s important to remember that mango trees do not like wet feet (constantly wet soil).

-Once we’ve dug our hole, we should prepare the surrounding area.
 In a nutshell, this just means removing any grass or weeds within 2-3 feet of the hole.
-This will provide the following benefits:

 - Preventing plants with shallower root systems from stealing water from our young mango trees